lindavr/Docs/readme.md

 #### Large submissions: using a GitHub fork

 If you are making substantial changes to an existing article, adding or changing images, or contributing a new article, you will need to use the GitHub fork feature.
 A *fork* is a replica of the main repository, which provides you with a working copy which you can use in isolation.
 If you're not already familiar with making Github contributions, you will also need to install a local Git tool such as Git Bash, a Markdown editor, and learn some Git commands.
+The [Get started with fork-based contributions](#get-started-with-fork-based-contributions) section will have more details on this.

 **Note**: Microsoft employees that own (or are regular contributors to) docs.microsoft.com content, are expected to use a fork of the private repo where their content resides.